 The Federal Long Term Care Insurance Program provides long term care insurance to help pay for costs of care when you need help with activities you perform every day, or you have a severe cognitive impairment, such as Alzheimer's disease.
 The program is open to AD and SELRES service members.

 Post 9/11 GI-Bill Transferability

 Service members eligible for the Post-9/11 GI-Bill program can transfer unused educational entitlement to their eligible dependents.
 The transferability option must be elected while actively serving (AD or SELRES) with no breaks in active participation.

-Example: A LT with 9 years of AD service elected to transfer his unused benefit to her spouse.
+Example: A LT with 9 years of AD service elected to transfer their unused benefit to their spouse.
 As a condition of this benefit, the service member must serve 4 years in either the SELRES or on AD with no breaks in active participation, i.e., not one day spent in the IRR.
 This service member has served 3 of 4 years satisfactorily and now wishes to transition from AD to the SELRES.
-She would work with the CTO to ensure she is processed on time to transition seamlessly to the SELRES so she does not break her commitment.
-If this service member went to the IRR, even for one day, she would be required to sign a new page 13 obligating to serve those 4 years from the beginning.
+The member would work with the CTO to ensure they are processed on time to transition seamlessly from AD to SELRES with no break in their commitment.
+If this service member went to the IRR, even for one day, they would be required to sign a new page 13 obligating to serve those 4 years from the beginning.

 The Navy is committed to providing service members the means to reach their educational goals through various programs and services available.
 Please browse through the links below to explore your options.